bahmutov/cy-grep/README.md

 it('cleans up the data', { requiredTags: '@nightly' }, () => {...})
 ```

 When you run the tests now, this test will be skipped, as if it were `it.skip`.
-It will only run if you use the tag `@nightly`, for example: `npx cypress run --env grepTags=@nightly`.
+It will only run if you use the tag `@nightly`, for example: `npx cypress run --expose grepTags=@nightly`.

 If `grepFilterSpecs=true` and a spec has only required tags, and you are running without any tags, the the spec will be skipped completely.